carlfarrington/wvkbd/README.md

 <img src="https://raw.githubusercontent.com/proycon/wvkbd/master/contrib/wvkbd-mobintl.jpg" width=300 /> <img src="https://raw.githubusercontent.com/proycon/wvkbd/master/contrib/wvkbd-mobintl-cyrillic.jpg" width=300 />

+This fork has been tweaked so that the modifier keys (shift, ctrl, alt) are sent as keypresses, rather than just modifier data.
+This is required for wlfreerdp to work with RDP to a Windows machine.

+Also changed to sit in the overlay layer of the layer_shell so that it displays on top of full screen app (wlfreerdp /f)

+Lastly, the width is reduced so that it sits in the middle rather than full width at the bottom.
+This is because I am using it on a large 24" touchscreen landscape monitor, not a portrait mobile device.

+Also the default theme has been changed to a brighter grey one.

+and the default layout has been altered to be British Englight (UK) with pound symbols and stuff.

+..

 This project aims to deliver a minimal but practically usable implementation of a wlroots on-screen keyboard in legible C. This will **only** be a keyboard, not a feedback buzzer, led blinker, or anything that requires more than what's needed to input text